-How to Intermittent Fast: 8+ Proven Methods of Intermittent Fasting
+How to Intermittent Fast: 8+ Proven Intermittent Fasting Schedules

 Table of Contents

-Though intermittent fasting is a trending diet trend, its effectiveness is linked to the role of fasting in human evolution.
+Though intermittent fasting is certainly a trend, its effectiveness is linked to the role of fasting in human dietary evolution.

 Intermittent fasting is based on an ancestral eating pattern from a time when humans didn’t always have immediate access to food–most of human history up to a few thousand years ago.

-According to a recent study on evolution and food availability, humans evolved to fast between meals.
-We are biologically set up to survive, and even thrive, for extended periods of time without eating.
+We are biologically hardwired to survive and even thrive, for extended periods of time without eating.

-There’s not only one way to intermittent fast (or feast).
-Different styles of intermittent fasting work for different people based on their specific nutrient needs and metabolism.
+These different intermittent fasting methods styles of intermittent fasting work for different people based on their specific nutrient needs and metabolism.
 Here is a quick guide to help you decide which method works best for you.

 What is Intermittent Fasting?

-Intermittent fasting is an eating pattern that cycles between eating periods and periods of fasting.
+Intermittent fasting is an eating schedule that cycles between periods of eating and periods of fasting.
 Yet the definition of fasting is to abstain from all, or some types of food.
 This is why we also like to refer to it as “intermittent feasting”.

 Though IF outlines when you should eat, IF does not define what you should eat.